earthly/website/blog/_posts/2021-06-09-thought-leaders.md

 Tetlock's [talk](https://longnow.org/seminars/02007/jan/26/why-foxes-are-better-forecasters-than-hedgehogs/) on this is subtitled "Ignore Confident Forecasters," which I think is an excellent summary of his findings.

 Software development is full of confident forecasters.
 We are a pretty new field, and yet everyone seems so sure that they have the best solution to whatever problem is at hand.
-I'd like to hear more people saying things like, "in this specific context, test-coverage seem like an important metric," or "StopLang is great if you can afford the GC, but if you can't then you should look at IronOre."
+I'd like to hear more people saying things like, "in this specific context, test-coverage seem like an important metric," or "StopLang is great if you can afford the GC, but if you can't, then you should look at IronOre."
 A great tool is not a universal tool it's a tool well suited to a specific problem.

 The more universal a solution someone claims to have to whatever software engineering problem exists, and the more confident they are that it is a fully generalized solution, the more you should question them.
 The more specific and contingent the advice - the more someone says 'it depends' or 'YourSQL works well in a read-heavy context with the following constraints' the more likely they are to be leading you in the right direction.
 At least that's what I have found.